Big Ol’ Fish-Brian Ames - NewsBreak

 Related

 RAPID CITY, S.D.
-(KOTA) - The Philip Scotties showed off their bark and bite as they earned their sixth-straight win in their game against Newell.
-Plus, the St. Thomas More Cavaliers defended their home turf in their victory over Douglas.
+(KOTA) - The Spearfish Spartans drew the short end of the stick on Friday as they traveled to take on the undefeated Tea Area Titans.
+Plus, the Rapid City Stevens girls tennis team capped off their perfect season with another state championship.
 Vic Quick and Ben Burns have those highlights and more in this edition of the Friday Night Hike.

+Medical homes provide consistent care for children and help parents make informed decisions.
+The Western Dakota Tech criminal justice students gave back to the community with just a paint roller and a little elbow grease.
+South Dakota among top states for disasterous weather.
+Updated: Oct.
+7, 2022 at 2:36 AM...

 custercountychronicle.com